AlisaPagan/flashcards/README.md

 * Manual Start / Stop practice timer
 * Stats and saved timer blocks in `localStorage`
 * Failed, partial, and skipped cards appear more often in later sessions
+* Full current practice log modal
+* CSV download for practiced questions
+* Clearable practice log that does not reset all-time stats

 ## Categories